Fortyseven/ircawp/README.md

                  \/      \/         |__|
 ```

+WARNING: This documentation is incomplete, and a constant WIP as new features and changes are rolled in regularly.

 # ircawp

 An easy to setup OpenAI API (Ollama, Llamacpp, etc) connected IRC bot with easily extensible plugin functionality.